Learning in Mean Field Games: A Survey: Definition of the problems

 \begin{example} One of the first examples in the MFG literature is the problem of choosing a starting time for a meeting, introduced and solved explicitly by~\citet{gueantlasrylions2011mean}.
 In this problem, the players choose at what time they want to arrive to the meeting room so that they are neither too late nor too early.
 The global outcome is the time at which the meeting actually starts, which is not known in advance and depends on the everyone's arrival time.
 Despite its name, there is no dynamic aspect in the original formulation of the example.
-Another popular example is the problem in which each agent chooses a location on a beach, see e.g.~\citet{perrin2020fictitious}.
+Another popular example is the problem in which each agent chooses a location on a beach.
 They want to put their towel close to an ice cream stall but not in a very crowded area.
 The global outcome is the distribution of towels on the beach.
-To be specific, a simple model can be as follows: $\actions = [0,1]$, which represents possible positions on the beach, $a_{\mathrm{stall}}\in\actions$ is the position of the stall, and the reward is $r(a,\xi) = -|a - a_{\mathrm{stall}}| - \ln(\xi(a))$, where the first term penalizes the distance to the stall and the second term penalizes choosing a location $a$ at which the density $\xi(a)$ of people is high. \end{example}
+To be specific, a simple model can be as follows: $\actions = [0,1]$, which represents possible positions on the beach, $a_{\mathrm{stall}}\in\actions$ is the position of the stall, and the reward is $r(a,\xi) = -|a - a_{\mathrm{stall}}| - \ln(\xi(a))$, where the first term penalizes the distance to the stall and the second term penalizes choosing a location $a$ at which the density $\xi(a)$ of people is high.
+The towel on the beach problem has inspired many examples in the MFG literature, see e.g.~\citet{perrin2020fictitious} for a dynamic version of a similar game and~\citet{carmona2022stochasticgraphonstatic} for a static game with non-homogeneous population. \end{example}

+\begin{example} A classical example of static game in game theory is the {\bf prisoner's dilemma}.
+One can define a mean field version of this game as follows~\citep{muller2022learningmfce}: Consider the action set $\actions=\{C,D\},$ where the choices are cooperate or defect, and reward function $ r(C, \mu) = 3 \mu(C) - \mu(D)\;,$ $ r(D, \mu) = 4 \mu(C) - 0 \mu(D). $ A representative player gets a reward which depends on the proportion of cooperating and defecting players in the population.
+Here, playing $D$ is a dominating strategy.
+Another classical example in game theory is the rock-paper-scissors game, for which an MFG generalization can be defined as follows~\citep{muller2022learningmfce}: the action set is $\actions\{R,P,S\}$ and the reward is: $ r(R, \mu) = \mu(P) - \mu(S)\;,$ $ r(P, \mu) = \mu(S) - \mu(R)\;,$ $ r(S, \mu) = \mu(R) - \mu(P)\;. $ We refer to \citep{muller2022learningmfce} for more details on these two MFGs, as well as numerical illustration of learning algorithms. \end{example}

 A central concept is the notion of best response.
 Let us define the (set-valued) \defi{best response map} by: